TI-Toolkit/tokens-wiki/tokens/int(.md

 <tt><kbd><b>math</b></kbd></tt>, `NUM`, `5:int(`
 <hr>

-`int(X)` is the [floor function](https://mathworld.wolfram.com/FloorFunction.html).
+<tt>int(X)</tt> is the [floor function](https://mathworld.wolfram.com/FloorFunction.html).
 It returns the greatest integer less than or equal to _X_, and also works on complex numbers, lists and matrices.

 ```ti-basic
 int(5.32)